ast-hugger/Trifle/doc/basic-benchmarks.md

 * 35: gcc -O2
 * 33: Enfilade, adaptively specialized
 * 21: gcc -O3

+An implementation of fibonacci() where the recursive reference is available as an immediate binding rather than an outer one as in the final benchmark example had the times of 1140 for the profiling and 670 for the plain interpreter.

 There is a significant difference between JDK 9 and JDK 10 for some tests: